 Let me put your mind at ease…so many people I know in this business have nothing but the well-being of the student and the financial interests of the families in mind.

-They can also know that they allowed the success and happiness quotients for their family and student to ultimately drive their process.
+When a family hires a reputable college counselor they should feel that that they allowed the success and happiness quotients for themselves and their student to ultimately drive their process.
 In my opinion no one should feel badly about that.

 Wouldn’t you agree?

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT HOW TO PAY FOR COLLEGE